 The PRM

-Unlike CRM, which relies largely on the customer journey, the prospect is seen as an unpredictable actor .
+Unlike the CRM , which is largely based on the customer's journey, the prospect is seen as an unpredictable actor .
 He will therefore approach your business by first seeking information.
-Salespeople must be trained to determine the needs of prospects instead of mechanically telling them all the specifics of a product (this is boring and scares away interested parties).
-Instead, you should focus on questions such as: “What exactly are you looking for?
+Salespeople must be trained in determining the needs of prospects instead of mechanically citing all the specifics of a product (this is boring and scares off the interested parties).
+Instead, you will have to favor questions, such as: "What exactly are you looking for?"
 A smartphone?
 What is your budget ?
-For what use do you want to buy it? ".
-These seemingly simple questions remain the best way to capture the attention of your counterpart.
+For what use do you want to buy it? ».
+These questions, a priori simple, remain the best way to capture the attention of your vis-à-vis.

 It is essentially a front office job, where the sales force is continually in contact with potential new customers .
 For optimal results, particularly in large-scale distribution, it is recommended to assign salesperson(s) to specific categories.
 This will allow them to be specialized and avoid confusing elements of each product.

-In some industries, such as banking, prospects are even invited to join a manager's office to learn more about the products.
-If you get to this stage, the customer is very interested.
-It will then be a matter of delivering the “finishing blow” with advantages that he would not have thought of.
+In certain sectors, such as the bank, prospects are even invited to join the office of a manager to know more about the products.
+If you arrive at this stage, it is because the customer is strongly interested.
+It will then be a question of carrying the "blow of grace" with advantages of which he would not have thought.

 CRM